PalisadoesFoundation/talawa-docs/docs/git-guide/Git working/Feature-branch.md

 First, make sure your `develop` branch is up-to-date with Talawa upstream. [(see how)](#keep-your-fork-up-to-date)

-Next from your `develop` branch ,create a new branch.
+Next from your `develop` branch,create a new branch.
 We recommend naming your branch a descriptive name relating to your feature or issue.

 ```
 $ git checkout develop